suba2809/CSCI_3308_Project/README.md

 ---

-# 📰 News Website Project: Stay Informed, Stay Engaged 📰
+# News Website Project: Stay Informed, Stay Engaged

-## 🌟 Your Personalized Hub for News and Updates 🌟
+## Your Personalized Hub for News and Updates

-The **News Website Project** offers a modern, user-centric platform designed to make staying informed easy and engaging.
+The **News Website Project** offers a modern platform designed to make staying informed easy and engaging.
 Users can create secure accounts, personalize their experience, and access curated news content all in one place.

 Features include: